Dethada/Password-Recovery-Utility/README.md

 * Add option to choose number of threads to use
 * Use unsigned long long for count variable
 * Improve readability
-* check if system has file command
+* if system do not have file command check for txt extension

 ##  Password Recovery Utility